Saturday, September 20, 2025

 That's what makes Parkmount lots special.
 They're pushmi-pullyus: "An imaginary creature resembling a llama or antelope, but with a head at either end of the body, pointing away from the torso, so that the creature always faces in two directions at once."

-Fronting on a street gives you advantages (like breathing room from the folks across the street) and responsibilities (like the requirement to set a new house 6 metres back to give the folks across the street breathing room).
+Fronting on a city street gives you advantages (like breathing room from the folks across the street), and responsibilities (like setting a new build far enough back to give the folks across the street breathing room).

 Fronting on two streets should give you those advantages and responsibilities on both ends.